rafterjs/rafter/README.md

 ];
 ```

-Note; the middleware must be registered in the `.services.js` config.
+Note; the middleware must be registered in the `.services.ts` config.

 ### Routes